General Data Protection Regulation (GDPR)

-What do the General Data Protection Regulations mean for my business?
+What does the General Data Protection Regulation mean for my business?

 A failure to comply with new regulations could leave organisations open to enforcement action which could damage their public reputation, as well their bank balance.